 Step 2.
 In the System Configuration window, navigate to the Boot tab, and then select the Operating System from the list and click on Advanced Options.

 Step 3.
-Set the Maximum memory value to 0, and then untick the checkbox of Maximum memory and click on OK to save the change.
+Untick the checkbox next to Maximum memory and click on OK to save the change.

 Step 4.
 Click on Apply and OK in the System Configuration window.